-Here are a number of projects listed in reverse-chronological order.
+Here are a number of my projects listed in reverse-chronological order.

 I participated in Ludum Dare, a worldwide game jam.
 Within 72 hours, we (myself, Darren Vogt, and Allen-Michael Brower) created a game about riding up a beanstalk and getting revenge on a giant.
 I think it turned out really well, and the players agree; we ranked 10th in Theme in 14th in Humor out of 2870 entries!